PE/VC roundup May 2024

 Investments

-Spotlight: PE/VC investment trend in the financial services sector
+Spotlight: PE/VC investment trends in the infrastructure sector

 Exits